zmalone/chef-web-docs/source/common-use-cases/wordpress.md

     $ gem install berkshelf

-Next, create a file named `Berksfile` in your `chef-repo`.
-Remember, all commands should be run from inside your `chef-repo`:
+Next, create a file named `Berksfile` in your Chef repository.
+Remember, all commands should be run from inside your chef repository:

 ```ruby
 site :opscode